-For more information about what the charity status means, see our webpage on charity and the ACNC website.
+For more information about what the charity status means, see our webpage 'Should your group register as a charity?' and the ACNC website.

 Directors and officeholders of CLGs registered with the ACNC should refer to our guide to running a registered charity CLG.